Ced operated a marketing communications agency for 18 years before retiring in 2017. He now devotes his time to online writing.

 You therefore need to punch your message across immediately.
 You also need to cut to the chase and lock down your client's attention right away.
 The Inverted Pyramid format is the way to effectively accomplish these objectives.
 Also, if you are having difficulties churning out content, the diminishing structure is a guide through the task.

-The Lead: The Most Crucial Segment of the Inverted Pyramid
+A. The Lead.
+The Most Crucial Segment of the Inverted Pyramid Format

 The Inverted Pyramid opens with the lead.
 This is not the header (headline) or the byline.
 Instead, the lead is the first paragraph or statement.
-In journalism, the lead is where the 5Ws and 1H are: the who, what, where, when, why, and how.
+In journalism, the lead is where the 5Ws and 1H are, these being the who, what, where, when, why, and how.

-In business writing, writing the lead is a matter of juggling the 5Ws and 1H, based on their respective importance.
+In turn, within business communications, shaping the lead is a matter of juggling the 5Ws and 1H, based on their respective importance.

-If you are writing a business profile, who, what and why should be your primary focus.
+If you are writing a company profile, who, what, and why should be your primary focus.